 How To Grow Fine Leaf Thyme

-Fine Leaf Thyme is easy to grow both from seeds and cuttings.
+Fine Leaf Thyme is easy to grow both from seeds and cuttings, but requires some patience.
 It grows best in well-drained, moist soil, which receives full sun and unrestricted airflow.

 Being a Mediterranean herb, it can tolerate periods of dryness but struggles during prolonged exposure to soggy soil.